dylan-cancelliere/cfg2g/README.md

 ## Planned Features

--   Event view
-    -   some sort of filter that we preconfigure to select all companies at a specific career fair or curated list
 -   Space to advertise upcoming events
     -   Unsure if this is something people are actually asking for or if it would introduce safety concerns
     -   Mabye limit to recruiting events rather than mutual aid efforts?